 Science Division Seminars

-Our next speaker will be Biochemistry Candidate RS from TBD speaking about
+Our next speaker will be Geraldine Richmond from University of Oregon speaking about

 Biochemistry Candidate MS, Candidate (email:TBD), TBD, "Characterization of the Structure, Dynamics, and Interactions of Proteins using NMR as an "Atomic Microscope"", January 14, 2020 in MAC 455 @ 11 AM. [area: biological]